Don't forget about your hamstrings

 Here the key coaching point is that you maintain hip extension as you curl your legs.
 You should maintain a straight line from your knees to your shoulders.
 If you don’t have a ball, then go to the next variation, although it will be more difficult.

-If you don’t have a barbell, go with the single-leg variation.
-Even if you do have a barbell, mix in the single-leg variation.
+If you don’t have a barbell, go with the single-leg variation using a dumbbell or kettlebell (or nothing).
+Even if you do have a barbell, mix in the single-leg variation and hold one dumbbell in the opposite hand as the leg on the ground.
+So if your left foot is on the ground, hold the weight in your right hand.
 If you have no weight at all, this can still be difficult.
 Again, the key is to focus on the hip extension, so thrust your hip forward at the top of every rep.

 That’s all I got for you today.
 Reach out and let us know what YOUR favorite hamstring exercises are.